karthik-33/karthik-33.github.io/_posts/2016-12-17-Iowa-liquor-sales.md

 The dataset contains individual transactions from each store with a class E liquor license in the state of Iowa, for each category of liquor item sold.
 A reduced dataset was acquired from the Iowa government website (as a .csv file) in order to minimize potential computation issues, and only contains 10% of the full data.
 This reduced dataset contains ~270,000 transactions from 1161 stores across all of Iowa's 99 counties, including date of transaction, item description, quantity sold (in volume and number), cost and price per bottle, and sale in dollars.
 The transactions are from the beginning of 2015, through the end of March 2016, i.e. Q1 2016.

-Here are a couple of aspects of the dataset that needed cleaning:
+Here are a couple of aspects of the dataset that needed cleaning

 1. All monetary quantities were converted to float to enable calculations
 2. Dates were converted to datetime format
 3. NA values were removed